Pinching operators for approximating multiphoton entangled states: Bogoliubov Transformations

 \subsection{Approximations for $n \ge 3$}

 The general case $n \ge 3$ does not lend itself to a simple, closed-form solution, but we may use Eqn.\ (\ref{eqn:Bogoliubov}) as a scheme for systematically approximating $\hat{b}_i$.
-Let $\hat{b}_i^{(p)}$ denote the order-$p$ approximation of $\hat{b}_i$, defined as

-Although $\hat{b}_i^{(p)}$ no longer obeys the bosonic commutation relations, it may nevertheless serve as a useful tool for the purpose of approximating expectation values.
+The result, to second order, is given in Appendix \ref{app:Beatrice}.